espv/expose/README.md

 Install the software framework in Software-Framework by running `mvn install && ./add-to-local-maven-repo.sh`

 Install the SPEs in SPEs-plus-wrappers/ by running `./init_all && ./build_all`
-- T-Rex specific: T-Rex requires several build tools and the boost library.
-The best is to build T-Rex separately if it is desired to include T-Rex.
+- T-Rex specific: T-Rex requires yaml-cpp, which you can install from https://github.com/jbeder/yaml-cpp.

 By using the isolcpus kernel parameter, isolate one of the CPU cores in the Intel Xeon server and the RPI.
 We isolated the 19th CPU core of the Intel Xeon server and the 3rd CPU core of the RPI 4.
 Hyperthreading is also off in the Intel Xeon server.